Table of Contents

-All entry level photographers should read the Nikon D5600 review at least once before choosing any other camera model.
+All entry-level photographers should read the Nikon D5600 review at least once before choosing any other camera model.
 Because.
-Especially for entry level photographers Nikon launched its D5600 model on November 2016.
-And this model replaced the older D5500 with new features and specification.
+Especially for entry-level photographers, Nikon launched its D5600 model in November 2016.
+And this model replaced the older D5500 with new features and specifications.

 Nikon d5600 Specs at a Glance:

 Kit Lens: 18-55mm (3.05x zoom)

 ISO: 100 – 25,600